picolll/Gousto/README.md

 Input box is the filter for a given product list.
 It is case insensitive and it will filter currently shown products in selected category.
-If we switch to another category, the same filter will apply.
+If we switch to another category, the same filter will still apply.

 ## Styling

-Basic styling is done wih bootstrap library.
+Basic styling is done wih Bootstrap library.

 ## Components